How To Fix A Water Heater Step By Step

 Step 5: Insulate the Tank

 If your water heater is losing heat, it could be due to inadequate insulation.
 To fix this issue, you’ll need to insulate the tank.
 Start by turning off the power to the water heater and draining the tank.
 Wrap the tank in insulation, making sure to cover the top, bottom, and sides.
 Refill the tank and turn the power back on.
+The type of insulation you should get for your water heater tank can depend on the type of water heater you have.
+Here are some general guidelines:

 1. Electric Water Heater: For an electric water heater, you can use a fiberglass blanket or jacket that is designed for water heaters.
 Make sure the insulation material has an R-value of at least 6 and fits tightly around the tank without leaving any gaps.